Jodi Benson: The Little Mermaid

 In late 1986, Benson first heard of the audition for The Little Mermaid through lyricist and playwright Howard Ashman.
 The two had just worked together in the Broadway show Smile until its run ended early.
-He knew she would be the perfect fit for the role and that she would be a great replica of Ariel.
+Ashman knew she would be the perfect fit for the role and that she would be a great replica of Ariel.
 After hearing the demo for "Part of Your World", she sang a small part of it on tape where it was later sent to Disney executives.
 Before her audition for The Little Mermaid, she was primarily a stage actress.
 It was Ashman's first Disney project.
 In early 1988, Benson won the role of Ariel and has been voicing her ever since.
+Benson also made a cameo in the 2023 live-action adaptation of the film, directed by Rob Marshall, as a market vendor who hands Ariel (Halle Bailey) a fork during her tour of the kingdom.